The Many Health Benefits of Maca Root

 Fights free radicals

 Today maca is dried and ground to make maca powder, which is available worldwide.
 FeelGood™ offers non-GMO, gluten free and vegan-friendly Maca Root Powder for all of the reasons listed above.
 We love to add to our smoothies or mix it into oatmeal for a delicious breakfast.
-It can keep you energized all day long, and since it is free of caffeine, you do not have to worry about the jittery feelings that come later.
-It is recommended that you do not add it to food that needs further cooking as it will reduce the amount of nutrients you can enjoy.

 Have a favorite maca root recipe?
 Share it in the comments below!
 Or show us your recipe on social media with #FeelGoodLifestyle!